Home » Blog » How To Fix Ugly Teeth With No Money

 Dental insurance and dental savings plans

-You have two options when purchasing your own dental coverage, dental savings plan or dental insurance.
+You have two options when purchasing your own dental coverage, a dental savings plan or dental insurance.
 Your choice should be guided by the dental care you need (and anticipate needing) and your budget.

 Dental insurance costs